lukas-blecher/LaTeX-OCR/README.md

 ## Using the model
 1. Download/Clone this repository
 2. For now you need to install the Python dependencies specified in `requirements.txt` (look [further down](https://github.com/lukas-blecher/LaTeX-OCR#Requirements))
-3. Download the `weights.pth` file and the `config.yaml` file from my [Google Drive](https://drive.google.com/drive/folders/1cgmyiaT5uwQJY2pB0ngebuTcK5ivKXIb) and place them in the `checkpoints` directory
+3. Download the `weights.pth` file and the `config.yaml` file from my [Google Drive](https://drive.google.com/drive/folders/1cgmyiaT5uwQJY2pB0ngebuTcK5ivKXIb) and place them in the `checkpoints` and `settings` directory respectively
 4. Download the `tokenizer.json` from my Google Drive and place it in the `dataset/data` directory

-The `pix2tex.py` file offers a fast way to get the model prediction of an image.
+The `pix2tex.py` file offers a quick way to get the model prediction of an image.
 First you need to copy the formula image into the clipboard memory for example by using a snipping tool (on Windows built in `Win`+`Shift`+`S`).
 Next just call the script with `python pix2tex.py`.
 It will print out the predicted Latex code for that image and also copy it into your clipboard.

 ## Data
 We need paired data for the network to learn.
 Luckily there is a lot of LaTeX code on the internet, e.g. [wikipedia](www.wikipedia.org), [arXiv](www.arxiv.org).
 We also use the formulae from the [im2latex-100k](https://zenodo.org/record/56198#.V2px0jXT6eA) dataset.